MohammadJouza/GA-MoDDE-Cohort-2/LC-W01D03/DOM/Extra-Lab.md

 ## 📝 Deliverables

-- A working interactive web page hosted in Replit.
+- A working interactive web page hosted in Replit or uploaded to GitHub as Files.
 - Students should be able to demonstrate:
   - DOM element selection and manipulation.
   - Event-driven interactivity.